lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 paginate: 1
 {{< /highlight >}}

-Remember to change it back when you're done.
+Remember to change it back when you're done testing.

 ## Outputting posts